Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-faucet.md

 sidebar_label: Faucet
 ---

 Due to high demand, as well as spammers causing problems for regular users, the AXIALunar faucet has been shut down.
-Web3 Foundation will consider new ways to distribute KSM for people who need KSM to build.
+AXIACoin Foundation will consider new ways to distribute LUNAR for people who need LUNAR to build.

-If you are interested in obtaining KSM now for building or research, you can apply through the Treasury or receive a tip.
+If you are interested in obtaining LUNAR now for building or research, you can apply through the Treasury or receive a tip.

 ### Support: